Take a look at our new website showcasing our Sensing the Wild projects funded by National Lottery Players through the Heritage Lottery

 - A free service identifying local support organisations for people

-Many people will be affected by a loss of mobility or sensory impairment at some time in their lives, either directly through accident, illness or injury, or through the experience of a close relative or friend.
+Many people will be affected by a loss of mobility or sensory impairment at some time in their lives, either directly through accident, illness or injury, with a condition that deteriorates with age, or through the experience of a close relative or friend.

-Providing advice and information about specialist equipment and adaptations in a timely way is therefore of interest to the population as a whole, for all age groups – GFI can help you to find the networks and services you need in your local area.
+We provide advice and information about specialist equipment and adaptations in a timely way which is therefore of interest to the population as a whole, for all age groups – GFI can help you to find the networks and services you need in your local area.

 Our aim is for people to be empowered to live life to the full and to stay independent, with choice and control over their lives.